-rowers, manufacturers, distributors, restaurants, retailers, and other companies in the food and beverage supply chain regularly encounter situations for which an internal review or investigation may be required following a government inquiry or concerns raised internally or through a third party.
-These range from industry-specific concerns - such as those related to food quality, safety, labeling and promotion in compliance with the U.S. Federal Food, Drug, and Cosmetic Act and U.S. Federal Trade Commission Act and other regulatory requirements - to more general concerns, including compliance with bribery and corruption statutes such as the Foreign Corrupt Practices Act (FCPA), data breaches, whistleblower complaints, risks introduced by the use of third parties, and human resources issues.
+nergy companies regularly encounter situations for which an internal review or investigation may be required following a government inquiry or concerns raised internally or through a third party.
+These range from industry-specific concerns - such as those related to compliance with regulatory requirements - to more general concerns, including compliance with bribery and corruption statutes such as the Foreign Corrupt Practices Act (FCPA), data breaches, whistleblower complaints, risks introduced by the use of third parties and human resources issues.
 Although a robust compliance program can help avoid many problems, not all issues that arise can be foreseen or avoided.

 This internal investigations playbook is designed to facilitate the identification and remediation of issues and complement a well-designed and functioning compliance program; it also promotes the in-house team's communications with outside counsel, who have a range of experience guiding companies through precarious situations.
-Adherence to a well-crafted playbook helps companies meet the expectations of enforcement authorities, such as the Department of Justice (DOJ), Federal Trade Commission (FTC), Food and Drug Administration (FDA), Securities and Exchange Commission (SEC) and state attorneys general (as well as others), which can materially mitigate potential enforcement efforts and sanctions.
+Adherence to a well-crafted playbook helps companies meet the expectations of enforcement authorities, such as the Department of Justice (DOJ), Securities and Exchange Commission (SEC) and state attorneys general (as well as others), which can materially mitigate potential enforcement efforts and sanctions.

 Internal Constituents.
 When a developing situation requires an internal investigation, a general counsel may be required to make a series of decisions, sometimes in rapid succession.
-Beyond first protecting the safety and quality of the food supply and public health, many internal constituents must stay top of mind as the situation moves forward, including some or all of the following:
+Many internal constituents must stay top of mind as the situation moves forward, including some or all of the following: